rsomervail/dusk2dawn/README.md

 - The plugin uses functions from the official 'clean_rawdata' ASR plugin included in recent versions of EEGLAB.

 Version History:
-v0.1 - Initial alpha for testing.
+v1.0.0 - Initial Release.
 Basic functionality only.
 Not particularly fine-tuned.